Constipation? How does Chinese medicine explain this, and what you can do about it?

 There are several causes for Qi stagnation constipation, but by far the most common is emotional.
 This arises because, living in a civilised manner, we have to control the emotions we feel: we can’t let them all out, all the time.
 So we push the emotions down, inside, and – in Chinese medical parlance – this stops the free flow of Qi.

-That Qi has to go somewhere, and it manifests where it isn't wanted by seizing up your intestines, tightening up where normally your parasympathetic nervous system should relax.
-In time, IBS!
+That Qi has to go somewhere, and it manifests where it isn’t wanted by seizing up your intestines, tightening up where normally your parasympathetic nervous system should relax.
+In time, you could even get IBS!

-The most common emotions associated with this are anger and frustration, but this could occur where you have targets to meet and not enough time to achieve them - so you are always racing against time in a threatening situation beyond your control.
+The most common emotions associated with this are anger and frustration, and this could happen where you have targets to meet and not enough time to achieve them – so you are always racing against time in a threatening situation beyond your control.
 This emotional situation has to continue for some time, possibly years, before it appears physically.

 How long this constipation takes to appear depends on your underlying health.

 Stop-start situations could also produce this, even if you enjoy them.
 For example, people doing competitive gaming on their consoles are frequently in an excited, tense mood, which varies between elation and despair.
 People trading on the stock-market on an hourly basis can be like this too.